krishanu-datta/schedule_optimizer/README.md

 ### Additional Information
-For more information, access the __ file, as this project was originally part of a research project for a logic and computation class.
+For more information, access the `Giving Students What They Want.pdf` file, as this project was originally part of a research project for a logic and computation class.